jobsonita/studies-angular-setupstartguides/README.md

 ### Services

-A service is an instance of a class that we can make available to any part of our application through Angular's dependency injection system.
+A service is any value, function or feature that we can make available to any part of our application through Angular's dependency injection system.
+Read more at https://angular.io/guide/architecture-services

 Global service (available to any part of our app):